OPEnSLab-OSU/SleepyNet/NetworkStandard.md

 ## MAC

-Use modified TMAC shown [here](http://www.cs.umd.edu/~moustafa/papers/IMPACCT2002.pdf).
+Based off of a modified TMAC shown [here](http://www.cs.umd.edu/~moustafa/papers/IMPACCT2002.pdf).
 Time sync based off of a periodic refresh signal from the gateway and routers.
 Each time slot an endpoint does a three part handshake with it's respective router:
  * Send Data to router
  * Receive ACK from router, and receive upstream data from router
  * Send ACK to router.